nick-rc/aqua_track/README.md

 ```bash
 docker-compose run aqua_track python3 manage.py startapp core
 ```
-THis command can be used to startup the remaining apps as needed.
+This command can be used to startup the remaining apps as needed.

 ### 2.)
 User Management API Setup
+- Create a test_admin.py file for superuser testing
+- Add UserManager class and User class to Core models.py
+    - UserManager pulls from BaseUserManager
+    - Custom user model permits email as username
+- Setup UserAdmin in admin.py